timwaters/mapwarper/README_API.md

 ###Geography-Based Map Search
 This search uses a bounding box to return a paginated list of rectified/warped maps that either intersect or fall within a specified geographic area.
 The bounding box is defined by a comma-separated string.

+**Parameter: bbox**

 Format: